boostorg/gil/CONTRIBUTING.md

 ./bootstrap.sh
 ```

-3. Optionally, create full content of `/boost` virtual directory with
+Optionally, create full content of `/boost` virtual directory with all
-   all Boost headers linked from the individual modular Boost libraries.
+Boost headers linked from the individual modular Boost libraries.
 If you skip this step, executing `b2` to run tests will automatically
 create the directory with all headers required by Boost.GIL and tests.

 ```
 ./b2 headers
 ```

+**TIP:** For more convenient path-less invocation, you can copy the `b2`
+program to a location in your `PATH`.

 ### 2. Checkout Boost.GIL development branch